Conestoga Area Historical Society News

 As C.A.H.S. continues to expand, we are in even greater need of more docents.
 If you are interested in volunteering at C.A.H.S., please contact the Society at 717-812-1699 and our Docent Coordinator will be in contact with you.

 - Framed “Susquehanna” cigar box paper.
 Gift: Ronald Ettleman (The Dream Framer).

 - Oak ice box (early 20th century), pastry case from the Martin Smith Store (Conestoga), assortment of women’s vintage and reenactment clothing.
 Gift: (Mrs.) D. Jean Hubbs.

 - Unit of post office mail boxes from the now closed West Willow Post Office.
 Gift: Benjamin Lefever III.

 - Red glass globe from the old Holtwood Village Fire House.
-Gift: John Bleacher.
+Gift: Jack Bleacher.

 - Cigar carton branding iron.
 Gift: Eric Cole.

 - World War II winter overcoat and duffle bag belonging to the late William Bailes.
 Gift: (Mrs.) Joanna Bailes.